-Whether it’s Gaga v Madonna, Zara Larsson being hailed a Nigerian woman of colour in the face of a Selena stan, or Valentina’s fans lashing out against the entire competing cast of RuPaul’s Drag Race, there’s this strange sense of hostility that can be so potent it borders on delusion -- like these are friends we’re defending rather than celebrities.
-You could call it ‘stanimosity’, die-hard fans pitting their favourite artists against each other.
+Whether it’s Gaga vs. Madonna, Zara Larsson being hailed a Nigerian woman of color in the face of a Selena stan, or Valentina’s fans lashing out against the entire competing cast of RuPaul’s Drag Race, there’s this strange sense of hostility that can be so potent it borders on delusion — like these are friends we’re defending rather than celebrities.
+You could call it ‘stanimosity’, die-hard fans pitting their favorite artists against each other.

-The debate around whether Call Me By Your Name is “better” than Love, Simon, or vice versa, is one that won’t come to a quiet resolution; there’s nothing but stan power -- a pretty intangible currency -- that could ever fully solve it.
-So why don't we spend less time dissecting and criticising queer art in the context of its peers, and more time celebrating the fact that it exists in the first place?
-If ostracised members of the LGBTQ+ community have more than one film to admire, or more than one artist to identify with, then that gives everybody the opportunity to feel seen on screen.
+The debate around whether Call Me By Your Name is “better” than Love, Simon, or vice versa, is one that won’t come to a quiet resolution; there’s nothing but stan power — a pretty intangible currency — that could ever fully solve it.
+So why don't we spend less time dissecting and criticizing queer art in the context of its peers, and more time celebrating the fact that it exists in the first place?
+If ostracized members of the LGBTQ+ community have more than one film to admire, or more than one artist to identify with, then that gives everybody the opportunity to feel seen on screen.
 At the heart of queer stan hysteria, perhaps that’s the most precious and logical thing we’ve got.

 This article originally appeared on i-D UK.